Yandex Cloud

 You can get the cluster name with the list of clusters in the folder.

 The command only updates the settings that are explicitly specified in the --settings parameter.
-For example, the command with the --settings="readonly=1" parameter will only update the readonly setting and will not reset the values of the other settings.
-This is how changing ClickHouse® settings differs from changing quota settings.
+For example, the command with the --settings="readonly=1" parameter will only update the readonly setting and will not reset any other value.
+This is the difference between changing ClickHouse® settings and changing quota settings.

 You cannot use this command to delete an existing setting.
 You can only explicitly set it to its default value (specified for each setting).

-3. To set up user permissions to access specific databases, add the required number of permission sections, one per database:
+3. To set up user access permissions for specific databases, add a permission section for each database you need:

 resource "yandex_mdb_clickhouse_user" "<username>" {